atreyeem99/ORCA-keywords/README.md

 - `DoHeff true` Requests calculation of G-tenosrs and ZFS
 - `DoEPR true` Requests calculation of G-tenosrs, ZFS and HFCs
 - `NDoubGtensor 1 #Kramers doublets to account for the g tensor calculations
+- `ATensor 0` Nucleus to calculate HFCs and EFGs